Fujifilm X-Pro3 vs Panasonic GH5s

 - More heavily discounted: Has been on the market for longer (launched in January 2018).

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (10 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-Pro3 comes out slightly ahead of the GH5s (11 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-Pro3 and the Panasonic GH5s place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.